-- 1. The parent or ancestor of your parent lived in your principal residence for the entire taxable year. - You paid more than one-half of the support and maintenance costs of the parent or ancestor of your parent during the taxable year. - 3.
-The parent or ancestor of your parent was 65 years old or older during 2010. - 4.
-The parent or ancestor of your parent required assistance with activities of daily living, like getting in and out of bed or chairs, walking around, going outdoors, using the toilet, bathing, shaving, brushing teeth, combing hair, dressing, medicating or feeding.
+- 1. The parent or grandparent lived in your principal residence for the entire taxable year. - You paid more than one-half of the support and maintenance costs of the parent or grandparent during the taxable year. - 3.
+The parent or grandparent was 65 years old or older during 2011. - 4.
+The parent or grandparent required assistance with activities of daily living, like getting in and out of bed or chairs, walking around, going outdoors, using the toilet, bathing, shaving, brushing teeth, combing hair, dressing, medicating or feeding.

-You must complete Part A, lines A4 and A5, on page 2 of your return before you can total your exemptions for qualifying parents and ancestors of your parents.
+You must complete Part A, lines A4 and A5, on page 2 of your return before you can total your exemptions for qualifying parents and grandparents.

-NOTE: If a person who is a qualifying parent or ancestor of your parent also qualifies as your dependent, you may claim that person as a dependent on line A2, or you may claim that person as a qualifying parent or ancestor of your parent on line A5.
+NOTE: If a person who is a qualifying parent or grandparent also qualifies as your dependent, you may claim that person as a dependent on line A2, or you may claim that person as a qualifying parent or grandparent on line A5.
 You may not claim that same person on both line A2 and line A5.
 Do not list the same person on line A4 that you listed on line A1.